DefectDojo/django-DefectDojo/README.md

   and architected important policies and procedures.
 * Charles Neill ([@ccneill](https://twitter.com/ccneill)) – Charles served as a DefectDojo Maintainer for years and wrote some of Dojo's core functionality.
 * Jay Paz ([@jjpaz](https://twitter.com/jjpaz)) – Jay was a DefectDojo maintainer for years.
-He performed Dojo's first UI overhaul, optimized code structure/features, and added numerous enhancements.
+He performed DefectDojo's first UI overhaul, optimized code structure/features, and added numerous enhancements.

 ## Security